 3. Revisit Your Past Work and Build On It

 Don’t be afraid to revisit ideas you have covered in the past.
 New research or industry development could necessitate a return to previous blogs, and could afford you additional insight, or may even give you a brand-new perspective on something.

 There’s likely something you’re doing or thinking, that’s worth writing about.
 For example, you might be trying to cut down on meetings, considering adopting new software, or have seen something on TV that links—even if only tangentially—to what your company offers.
 People want to read content that is original and unique, so give them something only you could come up with.

 Performing keyword research is a great way to discover what readers want to know about a given topic.
 Try a keyword research tool like KeywordTool.
 Enter your topic, and you will be given a list of popular searches, which can be narrowed down by searches that take the form of a question.

 What has your company been doing successfully lately?
-Is there something you’ve been focusing on, or something you do that rival organisations don’t?
+Is there something you’ve been focusing on, or something you do that rival organizations don’t?
 If so, why not write a blog to promote your activities?
-If you write a piece that concentrates on internal efforts, speaking to colleagues can add additional colour, and are likely to offer valuable insight.
+If you write a piece that concentrates on internal efforts, speaking to colleagues can add additional color, and are likely to offer valuable insight.

 If your blog has been running for a while, then venture into the CMS back end, look at the metrics, and see what’s been performing well.
 If there’s a particular topic or style of blog that consistently performs better than average, use that as a starting point for your next piece.

 Having a controversial opinion doesn’t necessarily make it wrong.
-Sometimes playing devil’s advocate, and going against the grain, can entice and engage readers.
+Sometimes playing devil’s advocate while blogging, and going against the grain, can entice and engage readers.
 However, always tread carefully if you decide to embrace controversy; never do something that could cause a backlash or could damage your company’s reputation.